anthonygrees/lw_aks_k8s_demo/README.md

 `kubectl replace -f lacework-cfg-k8s.yaml`

-Make sure you have the correct tags for the cluster name in your `lacework-cfg-k8s.yaml`.
+*Note:* Make sure you have the correct tags for the cluster name in your `lacework-cfg-k8s.yaml`.
 It MUST be `KubernetesCluster` or the Lacework UI will not recognise it.
 ```yaml
 apiVersion: v1
 kind: ConfigMap